yousefalshaikh17/yousefalshaikh17/README.md

 # About Me

-Software engineer and game programmer passionate about building engaging experiences and practical tools.
-Sole programmer for a game with 25M+ visits.
-Proficient in Python, C#, C++, Lua/Luau, JavaScript, TypeScript, Java, Kotlin, Swift, PHP, Unity, and Roblox (and currently learning Unreal).
+Game programmer and software engineer passionate about building engaging experiences and practical tools.
+Proficient in C#, C++, Lua/Luau, Python, JavaScript, TypeScript, Java, Kotlin, Swift, PHP.
+Game engines include Unity, Unreal Engine, and Roblox.
 Check out my repos for examples of my work!

 # Project Highlights

-My software development highlights can be found below.
+My development highlights can be found below.
 I plan on open sourcing more of my projects in the future.

 ## Game Development